Board of Pardons and Paroles

 The immediate vacancy is listed above, however, applications to this recruitment may be used for future vacancies in this job class.

-Persons having responsibility for supervising or observing the behavior of inmates or custodial individuals will be required to possess a high school diploma or General Educational Development (GED) certification by the time of permanent appointment.
+Incumbents in this class are required to possess a high school diploma or General Educational Development (G.E.D.) certification by the time of permanent appointment.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER